HELP of Southern Nevada emergency assistance programs.

 HOPWA is also known as Housing Opportunities for People with Aids.
 The primary resource offered is free food vouchers, information on low income housing, and support for other dietary needs.

 Formula, diapers and more is part of Baby First Services.
 This HELP of Southern Nevada program provides information, early pre and post natal care guidance and more general mother-to-mother support for at-risk pregnant women.
 Examples of the outreach services include assistance with diapers, Baby Find, formula, wipes and pre-natal vitamins.
-702-369-4357.
+Dial 702-369-4357, or find other free diaper banks

 Free Bus Passes may be passed out for those that need transportation to employment, a job interview, or doctor appointment.
 This can only be used at most twice per year.
 The passes are very limited in quantity.